 Series: Early Childhood Education Series

-Julie Nicholson is a professor of practice at Mills College and codirector of the Center for Equity in Early Childhood Education.
-Helen Maniates is an associate professor of teacher education at the University of San Francisco.
-Serene J. Yee is an education programs consultant in the California Department of Education, Early Learning and Care Division.
-Thomas Williams Jr. is executive strategic policy analyst at the Kentucky Department of Education.
-Veronica Ufoegbune is executive director of early childhood education in the Alameda Unified School District.
-Raul Erazo-Chavez is executive director of schools and programs in the Early Education Department of the San Francisco Unified School District.
+Julie Nicholson is professor of practice in the School of Education at Mills College.
+Helen Maniates is associate professor of teacher education in the School of Education at the University of San Francisco.
+Serene Yee is an education programs consultant for the California Department of Social Services.
+Thomas Williams Jr. serves as an executive strategic policy analyst in the Kentucky Department of Education’s Office of Special Education and Early Learning.
+Veronica Ufoegbune has directed many publicly funded and non-profit early learning programs, including UC Berkeley’s childcare centers.
+Raul Erazo-Chavez is executive director of schools and programs in the Early Education Department within the San Francisco Unified School District.

 “This terrific book by Julie Nicholson and colleagues offers a guide to the critical issues of early learning that all school leaders need to know in order to effectively support young children and their families.
 It is particularly notable for addressing salient issues of our time—including antiracist and antibias education, culturally responsive practices, and trauma-informed practices—in the context of an inclusive community of learners informed by the science of early learning.
 I recommend this thorough and thoughtful text about how to support teachers to teach in the ways children learn as a must-read for school leaders.”

 —Beverly Falk, professor and program director, Graduate Programs in Early Childhood Education, The City College of New York